pouyajamali/omg_empathy/README.md

 ### Model 1
 To train the model, run `python train_svm.py`.
-Specific the file paths in the script:
+Specify the file paths in the script to:

 `path = ./path/to/final/features/csv/files(trainset)`

 `savepath = ./path/to/save/svm/model`

 To test the model, run `python test_svm.py`.
-Specific the file paths in the script:
+Specify the file paths in the script to:

 `path = ./path/to/final/features/csv/files(testset)`